suitenumerique/meet/docs/installation.md

 If you do not have a kubernetes test cluster, you can install everything on a local kind cluster.
 In this case, the simplest way is to use our script located in this repo under **bin/start-kind.sh**.

+IMPORTANT: The kind method will only deploy meet as a local instance(127.0.0.1) that can only be accessed from the device where it has been deployed.

 To be able to use the script, you will need to install the following components:

 - Docker (https://docs.docker.com/desktop/)